neondatabase/website/content/flow/index.md

 Modern developer tooling keeps shortening the software lifecycle—but the database is still the bottleneck for many teams.
 Way too much engineering time is wasted in these tasks still today:

 - **Maintaining seed files.** Keeping seed data up to date across all environments is a pain that every production team has experienced.
-Any schema change or new production data requirement forces manual updates to seed files.
+Any schema or data change forces manual updates to seed files.
 This maintenance overhead increasingly grows, distracting engineers from the actual release.
 - **Manually setting up and resetting environments.** End-to-end testing requires clean, isolated environments.
 Traditional workflows—i.e. spinning up new database instances, manually importing seed data into all of them—create delays in the testing pipeline.
-- **Managing shared development instances.** Multiple developers share the same instance for dev cause concurrency issues.
-Productivity is slowed down due to conflicting changes or overwritten test data.
-The larger the team, the more of a time sink this is.
-To avoid this, some teams end up creating many, many dev databases.
+- **Managing shared development instances.** Having multiple developers share the same instance for dev is problematic due to conflicting changes or overwritten test data.
+To avoid this, teams end up creating many dev instances.
+The larger the team, the more of a time sink it is to manage this growing deployment.

 ## How Neon reimagines them